Dealing with Anxiety: Strategies for Covid and Beyond

 1: Third-Person Self-Talk:

 The first technique is just a verbal trick; creating separation between yourself and a situation through the use of changing how you say things.
 For example, speaking of yourself in the third person helps to create an emotional separation between you and the situation.
-So instead of saying, “I’m dealing with a lot of things right now and I have a lot of choices.”
-I would say “Dr. Wells is going through this and Dr. Wells has a lot of choices.”
 This may seem silly at first, but looking at things this way takes a lot of the emotion out of a situation and allows more a clear-headed view of the situation.

 It’s possible to also create the separation by putting yourself in a group.
 So instead of saying “I am dealing with this right now.”
 You would say, “We are dealing with this right now.”
 That way the pressure isn’t focused on you alone and it is always easier and more comfortable to feel like a part of a community and less alone.